Oil, safe havens surge after U.S. strikes kill Iran commander

 The U.S. manufacturing sector contracted in December by the most in more than a decade, with order volumes crashing to near an 11-year low and factory employment falling for a fifth straight month, the Institute for Supply Management said.

+(The story corrects MSCI’s gauge of stocks across the globe in paragraph 6 to a decline of 0.52% instead of a gain of 0.80%; corrects day of week in paragraph 27 to Thursday instead of Monday)

-Reporting by Herbert Lash, additional reporting by Sujata Rao and Dhara Ranasinghe in London and Diptendu Lahiri in Bengaluru; Editing by Dan Grebler and Chizu Nomiyama
+Reporting by Herbert Lash in New York; Additional reporting by Sujata Rao and Dhara Ranasinghe in London and Diptendu Lahiri in Bengaluru; Editing by Chizu Nomiyama and Matthew Lewis